-Now that we have backfilled the guy anchors for our tower, they are ready to have the equalizer plates and guy wires attached.
+Now that we have backfilled the base and guy anchors for our tower, we are ready to have the equalizer plates and guy wires attached.
 We are planning to use two sets of star guys on the tower – one set of 6 guys at 50’ and a second set at 95’ (5′ down from the top).
 Star guys use special brackets where the guys attach to the tower to connect two guy wires on each tower leg for a total of 6 at each level instead of the usual three.
 This prevents the tower from torque-ing when the rotators start and stop moving the large beams (we are using a pair of SteppIR DB36’s – full-size 40m beams weighing about 165 lbs. each).

 We also ordered a number of parts for the final tower over the last couple of days.
 Here is a rundown of the components and some links in case you are interested in what these components are:

 - An M2 OR28000 Rotator (for the top Beam)

 - A K0XG Rotating Ring (to rotate the lower beam around the tower)

 - A DX Engineering 8-port Remote Antenna Switch

 - Star Guy Anchor Brackets

 - Two additional 10’ sections of Rohn 55G tower (to extend the current tower kit to 100’)